MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 The **post_exchange_split** option appends a two digit suffix resulting from hashing the last character of the checksum to the post_exchange name, in order to divide the output amongst a number of exchanges.
-This is currently used in high traffic pumps to allow multiple instances of sr_winnow, which cannot be instanced in the normal way.
+This is currently used in high traffic pumps to allow multiple instances of winnow, which cannot be instanced in the normal way.
 Example::

     post_exchange_split 5